-- 33. The Applicant must prepare a Biodiversity Offset Area Management Plan for the development to the satisfaction of the Planning Secretary.
-This Plan would relate to the area of the Biodiversity Offset Area required in these conditions.
-This plan must: - (a) be prepared by a suitably qualified expert whose appointment has been approved by the Planning Secretary; - (b) be prepared in consultation with BCD and Council; - (c) describe how the implementation of the Tetratheca juncea Translocation Program would be integrated with the Biodiversity Offset Area management; - (d) describe the short, medium and long-term measures that would be implemented to manage remnant vegetation and habitat on the Biodiversity Offset Area; - (e) include detailed performance and completion criteria for evaluating the performance of the conservation, restoration and management of the Biodiversity Offset Area, including triggers for any remedial action; - (f) providing for the transfer of environmental resources from the approved disturbance area including tree hollows, vegetative and soil resources - for beneficial reuse in the enhancement of the Biodiversity Offset Area; - (g) providing for the incorporation of the final rehabilitated landform into the Biodiversity Offset Area and its management; - (h) include a detailed description of the measures that would be implemented over the next 3 years (to be updated for each 3 year period following initial preparation of the plan), including the procedures to be implemented for: - enhancing the quality of remnant vegetation and fauna habitat; - restoring native endemic vegetation and fauna habitat within the parts of the Biodiversity Offset Area that are cleared or modified, including details of the target revegetation communities of the restored landform;
+- 33. The Proponent must prepare a Biodiversity Offset Area Management Plan for the project to the satisfaction of the Planning Secretary.
+This Plan would relate to the area of the Biodiversity Offset Area required in these Conditions.
+This plan must: - a. be prepared by a suitably qualified expert whose appointment has been approved by the Planning Secretary; - be prepared in consultation with OEH and Council, and submitted to the Planning Secretary within 12-months of the approval of the Biodiversity Offset Strategy required in these conditions; - c. describe how the implementation of the Tetratheca juncea Translocation Program would be integrated with the Biodiversity Offset Area management; - d. describe the short, medium and long-term measures that would be implemented to manage remnant vegetation and habitat on the Biodiversity Offset Area; - e. include detailed performance and completion criteria for evaluating the performance of the conservation, restoration and management of the Biodiversity Offset Area, including triggers for any remedial action; - f. providing for the transfer of environmental resources from the approved disturbance area including tree hollows, vegetative and soil resources for beneficial reuse in the enhancement of the Biodiversity Offset Area; - g. providing for the incorporation of the final rehabilitated landform into the Biodiversity Offset Area and its management; - h. include a detailed description of the measures that would be implemented over the next 3 years (to be updated for each 3 year period following initial preparation of the plan), including the procedures to be implemented for: - enhancing the quality of remnant vegetation and fauna habitat; - restoring native endemic vegetation and fauna habitat within the parts of the Biodiversity Offset Area that are cleared or modified, including details of the target revegetation communities of the restored landform; - coordinating the relocation of native fauna to protected habitats associated with preclearing fauna surveys; - collecting and propagating seed; - maximising the protection and restoration of threatened species, populations and habitats in the Biodiversity Offset Area; - maximising fauna movement between the Biodiversity Offset Area and adjacent habitats;

-- coordinating the relocation of native fauna to protected habitats associated with preclearing fauna surveys; - collecting and propagating seed; - maximising the protection and restoration of threatened species, populations and habitats in the Biodiversity Offset Area; - maximising fauna movement between the Biodiversity Offset Area and adjacent habitats; - controlling weeds and feral pests; - controlling erosion; - controlling access and providing for management trails; and - bushfire management and implementation of ecologically appropriate bushfire intervals. - (i) include a program to monitor the effectiveness of these measures, and progress against the performance and completion criteria; - (j) identify the potential risks to successful implementation of the Biodiversity Offset program, and include a description of the contingency measures that would be implemented to mitigate these risks; - (k) include details of who would be responsible for monitoring, reviewing, and implementing the plan; - (I) include details of the indicative costs of management actions; and - (m) include details as to the timing of actions set-out in the plan.
+- controlling weeds and feral pests; - controlling erosion; - controlling access and providing for management trails; and - bushfire management and implementation of ecologically appropriate bushfire intervals. - i. include a program to monitor the effectiveness of these measures, and progress against the performance and completion criteria; - identify the potential risks to successful implementation of the Biodiversity Offset program, and include a description of the contingency measures that would be implemented to mitigate these risks; - k. include details of who would be responsible for monitoring, reviewing, and implementing the plan; - I. include details of the indicative costs of management actions; and - m. include details as to the timing of actions set-out in the plan